 This is one of those recipes for me.

 We always had these sweet and sour meatballs on Christmas Eve at my grandparents’ house.
-My grandmother would batch cook them in advance and keep them in the deep freeze until needed.
+My grandmother would batch-cook them in advance and keep them in the deep freeze until needed.
 This made it easier to prep Christmas dinner the evening before.

 Oh my goodness, I loved these sweet and sour meatballs as a child.
-She always served them with plain boiled rice (the only time I ever ate rice during my childhood too) and that in itself felt rather exotic.
+She always served them with plain boiled rice (the only time I ever ate rice during my childhood, too) and that in itself felt rather exotic.

-This is not a recipe I make very often, as in all honesty, with its sugar content it’s really not on the healthy spectrum of family meals.
+This is not a recipe I make very often, as, in all honesty, with its sugar content, it’s really not on the healthy spectrum of family meals.
 It makes for a nice occasional treat though, and I’ve been craving them recently.
-It’s nostalgic comfort food that takes me back to a place of safety and security; a time when life didn’t feel so… fragile.
+It’s nostalgic comfort food that takes me back to a place of safety and security, a time when life didn’t feel so… fragile.

 I brought this recipe with me when I immigrated from Canada, written down in cup measures in my old notebook.
 The original recipe didn’t include the recipe for the meatballs themselves, just the sauce, so the meatballs are my own.
-In all honesty, you could always just buy a couple of packets of ready-made meatballs at your local butchers to save a little bit of time and effort.
+In all honesty, you could always just buy a couple of packets of ready-made meatballs at your local butcher to save a little bit of time and effort.

 The sauce is super easy to make with simple store cupboard ingredients.
-Simply measure all the ingredients into a small saucepan, bring to a simmer and thicken with cornflour.
+Measure all the ingredients into a small saucepan, bring to a simmer and thicken with cornflour.
 It only takes a few minutes.
 Pour the sauce over the browned meatballs in a casserole dish and pop in the oven for half an hour while you get on with the rice and veg.